Cost of Living on a Residential Cruise Ship vs Land: What You’re Missing

 One gap in the model worth naming: short-term rental income.

 Some cabin owners try to cover costs by renting their units when they leave the ship temporarily.
-The infrastructure for that market doesn’t really exist yet — no pricing tools, no distribution platforms, no standardized booking experience.
+The infrastructure for that market doesn’t really exist yet, no pricing tools, no distribution platforms, no standardized booking experience.

 That will change.
 The same evolution that turned spare bedrooms into a global hospitality category will eventually reach residential ships.
+The timeline, though, is unknown, and right now you can’t underwrite a cabin purchase on projected rental income.
+Plan around what exists today.

 The Return Nobody Spreadsheets